LAW 7178 - Planning Law

 Submission1.
 Students must retain a copy of all assignments submitted.

-2.All assignments must be submitted electronically through the Turnitin portal and will be marked and returned with comments on line.
+2.All assignments must be submitted electronically through the Turnitin portal and will be marked using an iPad.
 Comments will be both a mixture of typed and verbal feedback which students will be able to retrieve through Turnitin.
 Details of the process for electronic submission( through MyUni ) will be provided during the early part of the semester.

 3. The Law School’s standard penalties in relation to late submission and assignments exceeding the word limit apply to Planning Law.
 The penalties are: